If a channel has been finalized on chain, the adjudicator contract knows about the final outcome. This tutorial section covers releasing the assets.

 If we have a finalization proof, then we can call

-condludePushOutcomeAndTransferAll to do the channel close, outcome push and payouts in one transaction.
+concludeAndTransferAllAssets to do the channel conclusion and payouts for all assets in one transaction.